-Marketing is all about finding out who the audience is and in the healthcare industry, everyone is the audience.
+Marketing is all about finding out who the audience is and in the healthcare industry, everyone in the audience.
 Knowing what data is out there to support or debunk consumer patterns, patient numbers, and trends in healthcare services can help save lives.

 Being preventative, rather than fixing a problem after it has occurred, is in part thanks to marketing.
 Knowing the problems that are occuring in potential patients before they truly happen is often a guessing game.
-With data, this lucky guess is less so because trends in health products, providers, and health clinics shows who is in need.
+With data, this lucky guess is less so because trends in health products, providers, and health clinics show who is in need.

 Personalized patient health profiles

 Personalized health profiles, usually based on genetics and DNA, have resulted in breakthroughs in the medical industry.
 This is true for the medical industry’s use of marketing tactics as well.
-By being able to focus on the patients individual health profiles, and not just general care needs, patients can get specific care.
+By being able to focus on the patient’s individual health profiles, and not just general care needs, patients can get specific care.

 This specific care has helped the healthcare market itself in a more optimistic way.
-The age old belief that doctors just scribble something on a notepad and hope it works is no longer true because of this.
+The age-old belief that doctors just scribble something on a notepad and hope it works is no longer true because of this.
 In turn, this has helped the healthcare market themselves as effective and given a better image.

 Digital communication as a whole has improved healthcare marketing as all levels of involvement in healthcare can reach out to one another.
 Doctors can email or teleconference with providers.
 Patients can call or set up video meetings.
 The options or almost limitless in this regard because of the flexibility of digital communication.